tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 in this practical is only a small fraction of these variants.
 This data gives a reliable approximation for the genomic analyses in this tutorial and importantly, reduces the computation time required to complete the tutorial.
-The following command counts the number of genetic variants on chromosomes 1 to chromosome 22 used in our analyses
+The following command counts the number of genetic variants on chromosomes 1-22 used in our analyses

     wc -l data/chr1-22.bim

-### Number of polymorphic markers across populations
+### Number of polymorphic markers in each super-populations

 The rate at which a genetic variant occurs in a population is known as its allele frequency.
 Allele frequencies are shaped by evolutionary forces over a long period